sinojsingam/habitat_fragmentation/README.md

-# habitat_fragmentation
+# Deforestation induced habitat fragmentation analysis
-Analysing habitat fragmentation and deforestation in a small study area in Bolivia.
+Analysing habitat fragmentation and deforestation in a small study area in San Javier, Bolivia.